 One of the most surprising places we found was Harrisonville, a neighborhood of newer middle-class homes.
 By then, we'd seen so many opulent Victorians that they seemed like the norm, and these homes seemed out of place.

 They'll all expensive, though.
-Trish Martin, a former teacher who runs the 1850s Bogan Lane Inn with her mother, Alice, says it's hideously expensive to build or renovate anything on the island.
+Trish Martin, a former teacher who runs the 1850s Bogan Lane Inn, told us it's hideously expensive to build or renovate anything on the island.

-"Everything costs twice as much and takes three times as long," she says.
+"Everything costs twice as much and takes three times as long," she said.
 "If not, it costs three times as much and takes twice as long."

 Owner Marc Bobinsky, also a former teacher, turned out to have plenty of say about Starbucks, which had prompted a village ordinance against "formula" businesses that he didn't think would stick because so many of the fudge shops are part of regional chains.

 We were glad to listen because his pastries and coffee were so good, and it was fun hearing about island politics.
 We thought he might have a similarly jaundiced view of the Grand Hotel, but there we were wrong.